-The Flood Recovery - Housing Interventions in Republika Srpska Project (the Project) was implemented from September 2017 until June 2021 by the United Nations Development Programme Bosnia and Herzegovina (UNDP), working together with the International Organisation for Migration (IOM), the Government of Republika Srpska, and the flood affected partner local authorities.
+The Flood Recovery - Housing Interventions in the Federation of Bosnia and Herzegovina Project (the Project) was implemented from September 2017 until June 2021 by the United Nations Development Programme Bosnia and Herzegovina (UNDP), working together with the Arbeiter-Samariter-Bund and Hilfswerk International and flood affected partner municipalities and cities in the Federation of Bosnia and Herzegovina.

-The total project budget stands at EUR 7,701,524.88 and is funded jointly by the European Union (EU), the Government of Republika Srpska, the 24 partner municipalities and cities, and the United Nations Development Programme.
-The Project built upon the lessons learned, and results achieved, of the earlier EU Flood Recovery Programme (EU FRP), focusing in particular on those prospective beneficiaries ineligible for assistance under the EU FRP umbrella.
+The total project budget stands at EUR 6,786,944.89 and it was co-funded by the European Union, the Government of the Federation of Bosnia and Herzegovina, 21 partner municipalities and cities1 in the Federation of Bosnia and Herzegovina, Zenica - Doboj canton and the United Nations Development Programme.
+The Project built upon the lessons learned, and results achieved, of the earlier EU Floods Recovery Programme (EU FRP), focusing in particular on those prospective beneficiaries ineligible for assistance under the EU FRP umbrella.
 The overall objective of the Project was to assist the most vulnerable in recovering from the aftermath of the disaster by providing integrated shelter and livelihoods assistance, as appropriate.
 The specific objectives of the Project were to improve housing conditions for vulnerable households whose homes were substantially damaged, or destroyed, in the disaster, and to restore and develop economic and livelihood opportunities for low-income vulnerable households assisted through housing recovery.
-In total, the Project provided durable shelter for 638 families with 1905 members, while also providing livelihoods assistance to a total of 125 supported households.
+In total, the Project provided durable shelter for 385 families with 1,102 members, while also providing livelihoods assistance to a total of 88 supported households.